What Is PEX Plumbing and How Does It Work?

 Radiant Floor Heating: PEX's flexibility and temperature tolerance make it perfect for in-floor heating applications.
 The material withstands repeated heating cycles and distributes warmth evenly throughout heated spaces.

 Freeze-Prone Areas: Homes in cold climates benefit significantly from PEX's expansion properties.
-Garages, crawl spaces, and other areas subject to occasional freezing are much safer with PEX than rigid piping.
+PEX-A specifically can handle pressures up to 500 PSI when frozen, making it the safest choice for garages, crawl spaces, and other areas subject to occasional freezing.

 Areas to Avoid: Outdoor applications, direct sun exposure, and areas with heavy rodent activity are poor choices for PEX.
 These locations benefit from copper or properly protected CPVC instead.